-Authors: Kelly Sims Gallagher, Senior Associate, Energy Technology Innovation Policy research group, Gustavo Collantes, Former Research Fellow, Energy Technology Innovation Policy Research Group/Enviroment and Natural Resources Program, 2007–2008, John P. Holdren, Former Director and Faculty Chair, Science, Technology and Public Policy Program, Henry Lee, Director, Environment and Natural Resources Program, Robert Frosch, Senior Associate, Science, Technology, and Public Policy Program
+Authors: Kelly Sims Gallagher, Member of the Board, Gustavo Collantes, Former Research Fellow, Energy Technology Innovation Policy Research Group/Enviroment and Natural Resources Program, 2007–2008, John P. Holdren, Former Director and Faculty Chair, Science, Technology and Public Policy Program, Henry Lee, Director, Environment and Natural Resources Program, Robert Frosch, Senior Associate, Science, Technology, and Public Policy Program

 The goal of this discussion paper is to contribute to the current policy debate about how to effectively limit or reduce oil consumption and greenhouse-gas emissions from the U.S. transportation sector.
 The paper explains what is wrong with the status quo and therefore why new policies are needed.
 It examines special policy challenges in this domain, and analyzes the pros and cons of individual policy measures.
 Finally, the paper explores the probable overall effects of several illustrative policy packages.

 - Fuel-economy standards

 - Greenhouse gas performance standards for vehicles and for fuels

 - Economy-wide greenhouse gas cap-and-trade program

 - Transportation fuels cap-and-trade program

 - Tariffs on imported fuels and vehicles